Help us keep our kids in Yolo County by becoming a Resource Family for local Yolo County Foster Youth

 Is there support available?

-Absolutely!
-As a matter of fact, we are in the greatest need of Resource Parents, that is, parents who are able to provide foster care and help birth parents reunite, but if the children cannot safely return to their family, Resource Parents can provide permanent adoptive homes for the children.
+We are in the greatest need of Resource Parents, that is, parents who can provide foster care and help birth parents reunite, but if the children cannot safely return to their family, Resource Parents can provide permanency for the children.

 How do I know what type of family I should be?

-The process of becoming a Resource Parent (which includes being a Foster and Adoptive Parent) is specifically designed to help you discover what is right for you and your family.
+The process of becoming a Resource Parent is specifically designed to help you discover what is right for you and your family.
 Our classes and family assessments are conducted by friendly, experienced social workers that will work with you in determining the types of children you can best parent.

 Who can become a resource parent?

-- You can be of any race, ethnicity, religion, sexual orientation, or culture.
+- Be any race, ethnicity, religion, sexual orientation, or culture

 How many children can I have in my home?